geobabbler/geoip-cli/README.md

 ## usage

-iploc --datafile /path/to/my.mmdb --ip <IPv4 or IPv6 address>
+iploc --datafile /path/to/my.mmdb --ip {IPv4 or IPv6 address}

 There are currently arguments running the app: